-The Information Architecture Foundation (IAF) was founded to preserve and nurture the IA Conference.
+The Information Architecture Foundation (IAF) was founded to preserve and nurture the IAC conference.

 Background of the IA Foundation

 The first conference of the information architecture community – the IA Summit – took place in 2000 as a gathering of practitioners and academics who were interested in how the field of library and information science could help solve the growing challenges associated with human-computer interaction—particularly in the case of information retrieval and interaction in growing information environments.